j2blasco/spaced-repetition-api/spaced-repetition-api.md

 ### 1. User
 - Represents a registered user of the system
-- Has authentication credentials and profile information
+- Has preferences for daily study limits and algorithm choice
-- Can own multiple decks

-### 2. Deck
-- A collection of cards organized by topic or subject
+- Can own multiple cards organized by tags
-- Can be shared between users or kept private
-- Contains metadata like name, description, tags, and creation date

-### 3. Card
+### 2. Card
-- The fundamental unit of study containing a question and answer
+- The fundamental unit of study containing question/answer data
-- Belongs to a deck
+- Belongs to a user and can be organized using tags
 - Has associated scheduling data for spaced repetition
-- Supports multiple card types (basic, cloze, reverse, etc.)

-### 4. Note
-- The raw content that generates one or more cards
-- Contains fields that map to card templates
-- Allows for flexible card generation from structured data
+- Contains custom data fields for flexible content

-### 5. Review
+### 3. Review
 - Records user response to a card (again, hard, good, easy)
 - Updates card's next review date using spaced repetition algorithm
 - Tracks performance metrics and timing